PTXPO 2026 Moldflow Exhibitors Booth #335

 Will the part fill—robustly and repeatably?

-Where will hesitation, race tracking, or gas traps show up?
+Where will gas traps show up?

 What’s really driving warp: material behavior, cooling imbalance, gating, or geometry?